Clanton Park, Toronto

 Clanton Park (sometimes referred to as Dublin Heights or Wilson Heights) is a neighbourhood in Toronto, Ontario, Canada.
 Located in the district of North York, it is part of federal and provincial electoral district York Centre, and Toronto electoral wards 9: York Centre (West) and 10: York Centre (East).
-In 2006, it had a population of 13,035.
+In 2016, it had a population of 16,472, a 12.7% rise from 2011.

 It is bordered on the north by Sheppard Avenue West, on the west by the Downsview Airport whose border includes Wilson Heights Boulevard (north part) and Dufferin Street (south part), on the east by Bathurst Street, and on the south by Highway 401.

 Clanton Park is sandwiched between Downsview Park, formerly CFB Downsview, and Earl Bales Park, named after a former reeve of North York.
 It also contains several smaller parks.

 History

 William Duncan, a linen merchant from Ireland, settled a farm near the crossroads of Sheppard Avenue and Dufferin Street in 1827.
 A crossroads village was named Dublin after this farm.
 A general store was constructed in the late 1830s.
 Duncan built the one-room Dublin schoolhouse in 1872.

 The Neil Family Cottage, built circa 1900 and moved to its current location circa 1910 appears on Toronto's inventory of heritage properties.

 The Beth David Synagogue, designed by Irving Grossman in 1959, is an example of cast concrete construction.
 The reliefs on the large concrete panels were designed by Canadian artist Graham Coughtry.
 The neighbourhood used to be home to the Anglican Church of the Apostles on Sheppard Avenue until it was closed in 2012.

 The neighbourhood became part of the Township of North York which later became a borough and then a city, and was then incorporated into the city of Toronto.
 A large tract of land between Wilson Heights Boulevard and Faywood Boulevard that formerly belonged to the Downsview airport was developed into housing around the 1990s.